Sod & Grasses - All Varieties Delivered

 NOTE: PRICE IS ONLY FOR SOD AND DELIVERY IN THE JACKSONVILLE AREA.
-INSTALLATION IS A SEPARATE COST.
-OUR PALLETS OF SOD ARE 400 SQUARE FEET.
-PLEASE CALL US TO DISCUSS DELIVERY ONLY OPTIONS
+INSTALLATION IS $300 ADDITIONAL PER PALLET.
+OUR PALLETS OF SOD ARE 450-500 SQUARE FEET.
+PLEASE CALL US TO DISCUSS DELIVERY ONLY OPTIONS.

 This type of grass is a Florida favorite.
 It loves the heat, is resistant to drought and can tolerate high levels of salt.
 Water it well, and you’ll get a thick layer of turf, filled with broad flat grass blades in a lovely blue-green color.
 St. Augustine grass establishes quickly in just about any type of soil and produces above-ground runners that help it spread and grow.
 While many Floridians appreciate its ability to grow quickly, others dread the day it needs to be cut.
 And with St. Augustine grass, that day comes around a little more often.
 St. Augustine grass is also not a fan of cold temperatures or persistent shade, and it is susceptible to SAD virus and common pests, like chinch bugs.

 • Planting Methods: Plugs, sprigs or sod – seeds are rare.

 • Ideal Soil Type: Grows in many soil types – PH should be between 5.0 and 8.5.